 3] Disable problematic drivers and rollback if necessary to default

-While updating the driver automatically with Windows 10 in the presence of an active internet connection, some issues may evolve and few drivers may install automatically in dreadful conditions.
+While updating the driver automatically with Windows 10 or 11 in the presence of an active internet connection, some issues may evolve and few drivers may install automatically in dreadful conditions.
 In the process, they cause severe damage in the system and your Windows 10 device encounters bug check code 0x000000E6.
-In such cases, you have to disable those faulty drivers or roll back them using below instructions –
+In such cases, you have to disable those faulty drivers or roll back them using the below instructions –

 - Open Device Manager using any convenient way you prefer.

-- In the wizard, look closely in the console to find out the device whose driver you opt to disable or rollback.
+- In the wizard, look closely in the console to find out the device whose driver you opt to disable or roll back.

 - When located, double-click on it to stretch the driver list.